News & Offers

 Research evidence increasingly links high Heart rate variability to good health and a high level of fitness, while decreased heart rate variability is linked to stress, fatigue, and even burnout.

-Dr. Kelly McGonigal- who is a lecturer in psychology at Stanford university- mentioned in her book ‘’the willpower instinct’’- that there is a direct relation between the heart rate variability and the body’s willpower reserve.
-If Heart rate variability is high, then willpower reserve is high and the vice-versa.
+Dr. Kelly McGonigal- who is a lecturer in psychology at Stanford university, mentioned in her book ‘’the willpower instinct’’, that there is a direct relation between the heart rate variability and the body’s willpower reserve.
+If heart rate variability is high, then willpower reserve is high and vice-versa.

 So, the next time you are faced with a challenging situation and want to maintain your control or resist something, try one minute of slowing your breathing and let me know your opinion.

-Finally, if you found this Episode useful, then share it with your family and friends.
+Finally, if you found this article useful, then share it with your family and friends.